This simple question of ‘when is my baby ready for solids?’ creates a huge amount of confusion. Let’s dig into the answer and also bust some myths!

 Three sure signs your baby is ready for solids

-Number 1: Your baby can sit upright with minimal assistance and hold their head up.
+NO 1: Your baby can sit upright with minimal assistance and hold their head up.

 Have you ever tried to eat with your chin on your chest?
 It’s not easy, and it’s a choking risk.
 So your baby needs to be stable in their core with good head control so that they can eat safely without risking choking.

-Number 2: They have good hand-eye coordination.
+NO 2: They have good hand-eye coordination.

 You’ll see your baby look at toys and teethers, pick them up and bring them to their mouth.
 If they can’t do that, then they’ll struggle with self-feeding finger foods.

-Number 3: They can swallow food.
+NO 3: They can swallow food.

 Have you ever seen funny videos of parents trying to spoon-feed babies who are just spitting it all back out?
 It’s great for YouTube but not for your baby!
 Pushing all of the food out with their tongue like this shows that their tongue-thrust reflex is still very active.
 Your baby’s tongue-thrust reflex usually fades between four to six months.
 Trying to feed a baby whose tongue thrust hasn’t faded is frustrating for both of you.
 You can check by putting your finger on your baby’s bottom lip, and if they stick their tongue straight out, chances are they’re not quite ready yet.